aloz/esl2http/README.md

 INSERT INTO http_post_handlers(url) VALUES('https://ptsv2.com/t/lxlxm-1627287724/post');
 INSERT INTO http_post_handlers(url) VALUES('https://ptsv2.com/t/iev4l-1627303429/post');
 ```
-It's very easy to copy/paste to a new string to add a new endpoint before creating Postgres container image, if required (as well as to use a separate CRUD UI that is out of scope) Global configuration values are stored into `Init/init_config.sql`
+It's very easy to copy/paste to a new string to add a new endpoint before creating Postgres container image, if required (as well as to use a separate CRUD UI that is out of scope) Global configuration values that are possible to store into the database are into `Init/init_config.sql`
   - ![](ProjectFiles/README-postgres.png)

 - Microservice source code.